pragma-/pbot/applets/pbot-vm/vagrant/README.md

 ### Install libvirt and QEMU/KVM

-Follow [PBot VM Prerequisites](../../../doc/VirtualMachine.md#prerequisites) up to the [libvirt and QEMU](../../../doc/VirtualMachine.md#libvirt-and-qemu) section, then return to this guide.
+Follow [PBot VM Prerequisites](../../../doc/VirtualMachine.md#prerequisites) up to the [libvirt and QEMU](../../../doc/VirtualMachine.md#libvirt-and-qemu-1) section, then return to this guide.
+If you've reached the section about making a `pbot-vm` user, adding yourself to the `libvirt` group or downloading any ISOs then you've read too far!

 ### Install Vagrant